IIBF BFM Module B: Unit 8 - Operational Risk

 • Data Integrity: Centralized operational and financial tracking.

-• Communication Flux: Bi-directional awareness across all hierarchy levels.
+• Communication Flux: Bi-directional awareness across all levels.

-• Independent Audit: Unbiased evaluation by specialized technical staff.
+• Independent Audit: Unbiased evaluation by technical staff.

-• Deficiency Escalation: Rapid reporting and remediation of control gaps.
+• Deficiency Escalation: Rapid reporting and remediation of gaps.

 Indian Market Context